mustafaskyer/rigel-rn/README.md

-# React Native Starter App
+# React Native Starter App With Hooks
-- react native @0.57.0
+New Updates with Hooks, Works Perfect

+whats new ?
-- react 16.5.0
+- updated react version to 16.8.0-alpha.0
-##### Packages
-- redux
-- react-redux
-- redux-saga
-- redux-persist
-- react-navigation
-- Immutablejs
-- redux-persist-transform-immutable
-- recompose
-- ramda
-- lodash
-- react-native-reanimated
-- react-native-gesture-handler
-- react-navigation-fluid-transitions,
-- react-navigation-material-bottom-tabs
-- react-native-material-bottom-navigation

-#### Next
- - create native animaiton components
+- updated react-native version to 0.57.8
+- Added react-native-tab-view library, but used with hooks
- - theme application
+- Added chroma-js
- - Add Internaltionzation with multi languages
- - Added setting page which controll all app
+- Added react-native-linear-gradient
- - ...to be continued
+- updated profile with twiter profile animation with reanimated library & hooks
+- updated smoe colors and styles

+> created by @skirmustafa twiter account